In this article you will learn:

 If you need to include a specific IP address in the record, insert it with the prefix ip4: or ip6:.
 Do not put a space between the prefix and the address itself.

-If you have a domain in the WEDOS Global system, add the web hosting address to the basic IPv4 record, which you can find in the Service Addresses table in its detail.
+If you have a domain in the WEDOS Global system, add the Webhosting IPv4 address to the basic record, which you can find in the Service Addresses table in its detail.

 v=spf1 mx a ip4:(replace bracket with webhosting IPv4) include:_spf.we.wedos.net -all